RafaelOFreitas/RafaelOFreitas/README.md

 - 🌱 I'm currently learning a little about front-end and a lot about algorithm and machine learning.

-- 👨‍🏫 Currently angel helping people who are interested in entering the software development area..
+- 👨‍🏫 Currently angel helping people who are interested in entering the software development area.

 - How to reach me
 [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/rafael-freitas-dev/)](https://www.linkedin.com/in/rafael-freitas-dev/)